PokemonAutomation/About/README.md

 #  Pokemon Automation (Landing Page)

 Tired of shiny hunting?
 Automate it!
-We are what out names implies.
-We automated the Pokémon games.
+We are what our name implies.
+We automate the Pokémon games.